bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The full Yome widget is a not a trivial application but by using a straightforward approach I was able to create something that works for my friend in a relatively short period of time.
-And, as I said before, it was like taking a relatively pleasant stroll.
+And, as I said before, the experience was like taking a relatively pleasant stroll.

 This is important.
-The sraightforwardness of the code enabled me to just continue to do the next task at hand and in the end provide actual value to my friend, without breaking his bank.
+The sraightforwardness of the code enabled me to just continue to do the next task at hand and in the end provide actual value to my friend.

+Another way to say this: by addressing the complexity directly at the level of computation I was able to write this program correctly with less overall effort.

 ### Problems that aren't

 The code above does have some problems that will show themselves as an application built like this grows.
-These are not problems for the program as presented but its important to mention them.
+These are not problems for the program presented but its important to mention potential pitfalls of this approach.

 **Asynchronous Event Handlers**